DCMLab/DigitalMusicology.jl/README.md

 This is the Julia toolbox of the Digital and Cognitive Musicology Lab (DCML) at the [École polytechnique fédérale de Lausanne (EPFL)](https://www.epfl.ch/index.en.html).

+If you want to contribute, have a look at the [developer documentation](https://dcmlab.github.io/DigitalMusicology.jl/latest/develop.html).

 Some ideas:
 - a common interface for loading data organized in corpora
   - identifiers (+ ability to look up / search them)